Force over Distance: Chapter 18

 “I’m trying to understand Telford’s—”

 “Right.”
 Rush snarled.
 “As if this is about David Fucking Telford.
 Y’know, my often criticized and ‘heartlessly’ pragmatic approach to dealing with situations requiring cost/benefit analyses between two frequently terrible alternatives does not translate into a complete lack of every human sentiment.
-I,” Rush continued, with an undercurrent of spite.
-“Am not the kind of person who would ever, ever step out on his wife.
-Who was fucking dying, at the time, if you failed to notice.
+I,” Rush continued, spite running through his words like raw current, “am not the kind of person who would ever, ever step out on his wife.
+Who was fucking dying, if y’failed to notice.
 Unlike you—”

 “That’s enough,” Young growled.